 Anatomy & Physiology Hematological #6

-Which type of blood can be donated and safely administered to the patient with type O negative blood?
+Which type of blood can be donated and safely administered to the client with type O negative blood?

 - O positive

-Type O positive blood could potentially cause a reaction for the patient with type O negative blood.
+Type O positive blood could potentially cause a reaction for the client with type O negative blood.

 - O negative